aiman-al-masoud/deixiscript/README.md

 - in match() for loop there is no guarantee that the most specific rule will be found first.
 Descending sort derivation clauses by "specificity" of their conseq.
 Has to be further tested.
+Tests: 64, 78

+- match() may have to take care of derivation clauses, semantic match rather than purely syntactic match.
+Imagine an event expressed in terms of basic has-sentences, but event handler expressed in higher level way.
+Tests 79,80,81

 - is a concept supposed to be (isa) itself?
 NO!
+But match() does check equality of consts before isa.

 ## Half Solved Problems